cdstg/saproject/README.md

 ### Short Term Improvements

 - Avoid Duplicate Payment intents.
 Currently, every load of the checkout route creates a new Intent.
-We could avoid this by using sessions and setting an idempotency_key (based on product price and unique sesssionid ) and the to track that same person is purchasing the same book and the payment is not completed.
+We could avoid this by using sessions and setting an idempotency_key (based on product. price and unique sesssionid )
 - As books are physical, we should collect shipping and billing information and create a customer record.
-- Add validation to the Email address and shipping address.
+- Add validation to the email address and shipping address.
-- Send the customer an Email Receipt.
+- Send the customer an email receipt.
 - Load the credit card form via Ajax to improve the customers' page load experience.
 - Handle the Stripe exceptions in the backend gracefully.

 ### Future Improvements
-- Add a shopping basket so the customer can purchase more than one book at a time
+- Add a shopping basket so the customer can purchase more than one book at a time.
-- Use Stripe Webhooks this will allow payment methods that are not real time and deal with any transient network issues as the webhook will retry
+- Use Stripe Webhooks this will allow payment methods that are not real time and deal with any transient network issues as the webhook will retry .

 Additionally, we could track what the customer has brought and provide both a customer portal and admin portal.